sknrendra/middleware-executor/README.md

 # middleware-executor

-`middleware-executor` provides middleware functionality similar to Express, but for Node.js's built-in HTTP module.
+`middleware-executor` allows you to use express.js middlewares on node's builtin http module.
+It also provides middleware functionality similar to Express, but for Node.js's built-in HTTP module.
 It allows you to define middleware, route handlers, and create an HTTP server using Node's native methods.
+Other advantages:

+- Lightweight, only 2.91kB
+- No dependencies

 ## Installation